mashutin/mashutin.github.io/index.rst

    :caption: Contents:
    :hidden:

-   how to interact with win api
-   encoding unicode
-   api ref sample
-   how to resolve a merge conflict
+   src/how to interact with win api src/encoding unicode src/api ref sample src/how to resolve a merge conflict

 ..
 Have a look at my updated :ref:`CV`.